 Then there were the disease specific tasks of managing medications, feeding tube, setting up the respirator at night, doctors’ visits and home visits from various professionals, and the most frustrating of all…. dealing with insurance companies.
 Fortunately, the changes were slow enough not to throw us into a permanent state of crisis.
 Each of these tasks was acquired (more or less) gracefully over time and generally with good cheer by both of us.
 Prayers and an “attitude of gratitude” helped reduce the momentary resentments and frustrations.
 Sadness was balanced with joy, and fear was pushed aside by faith in a power greater than myself.
 Gratitude for the things that we have today (family mostly) and have had since I met this 15-year old girl in the cafeteria of our high school more than 50 years ago continued to grow as the disease continued to progress.

-My PALS presents a positive attitude to the world.
-She is told how good she looks and how remarkable it is that she continues to be active.
-She is told “she is an inspiration”… and she is.
-And then from time to time, in the privacy of our home, she falls apart and can’t stop crying.
-It happens rarely and is more likely to be triggered by “a broken shoe lace” (something minor) rather than something big that needs our attention (like a pill she can’t swallow or a throat spasm that makes it hard to breath).
-As I hold her while she sobs, my (unspoken) advice to her that she should “accept the things she cannot change” then turns back on me and I need to take my own advice.
-I can’t “fix her” and I need to practice the acceptance that I preach.
-So I just hold her and don’t say anything.
-Acceptance is not so easy when its my turn.
+My PALS presented a positive attitude to the world.
+She was told how good she looked and how remarkable it was that she continued to be active.
+She was told “she is an inspiration”… and she was.
+And then from time to time, in the privacy of our home, she fell apart and could not stop crying.
+It happened rarely and was more likely to be triggered by “a broken shoe lace” (something minor) rather than something big that needed our attention (like a pill she couldn’t swallow or a throat spasm that made it hard to breath).
+As I hold her while she sobbed, my (unspoken) advice to her that she should “accept the things she cannot change” then turned back on me and I needed to take my own advice.
+I could not “fix her” and I needed to practice the acceptance that I preached myself.
+So I just held her and didn’t say anything.
+Acceptance was not so easy when it was my turn.

-Nevertheless, I’ve learned that acceptance of things we cannot change is critical to daily living.
-Acceptance is not resignation (giving up) nor is it approval (its NOT okay – it is a lousy deal she has been dealt).
-Acceptance is a prayer and a practice that allows me to get through the day and often experience a sense of peace and serenity even when things get tough.
-And then it all falls apart again….
+Nevertheless, I learned that acceptance of things we cannot change is critical to daily living.
+Acceptance is not resignation (giving up) nor is it approval (its NOT okay – it is a lousy deal she was dealt).
+Acceptance is a prayer and a practice that allowed me to get through the day and often experience a sense of peace and serenity even when things got tough.
+And then it all fell apart again….

 As the disease progressed, the simple daily tasks included repeating what she just told the guy at the supermarket fish counter who couldn’t hear her yell at the top of her voice “one pound of salmon please”, or setting up her amplifier so she could talk to a friend on her cellphone, wiping tears or nose or butt, and setting up a book tape or a TV show to try to ease the boredom.
-One of the “dangers” of being a full time CALS seems to be that I tend to think of little other than ALS and “what does my PALS need now.”
-I find myself sitting among friends while they discuss their latest trip, meal, purchase, or work challenge thinking “why are we not talking about my wife and ALS, or at least something important like living and dying?”
-I don’t say anything.
+One of the “dangers” of being a full time CALS seemed to be that I tended to think of little other than ALS and “what does my PALS need now.”
+I found myself sitting among friends while they discussed their latest trip, meal, purchase, or work challenge thinking “why are we not talking about my wife and ALS, or at least something important like living and dying?”
+I mostly didn’t say anything.

 The person who inspired me to write this post wrote in our Facebook Caregivers Group that we become “one with them.”
-Sometimes I feel this way, yet I know this isn’t entirely true.
-I can’t suffer the disease directly, although I (think I) would gladly do so if it gave my PALS relief.
-She has her own journey and while I can walk alongside, I can’t do it for her.
-I am “one with her”… and not.
+Sometimes I felt this way, yet I knew this isn’t entirely true.
+I could not suffer the disease directly, although I (think I) would have gladly done so if it gave my PALS relief.
+She had her own journey and while I could walk alongside, I could not do it for her.
+I was “one with her”… and not.

 But something else surely is true.
-In very surprising ways, a feeling of oneness has made my love for her deeper in ways I cannot describe.
-While I would not wish this experience on anybody, one of the unintended outcomes of the disease has been that we have become deeply connected to each other in ways that people living “normal” lives may not know (maybe they do, but it is not apparent).
-I keep “falling in love” with this girl I met in the high school cafeteria… over and over.
-And strangely enough, I have learned much about myself.
-I know who I am, and I know what I am capable of doing because I have been “stretched” beyond anything I ever thought possible.
+In very surprising ways, a feeling of oneness made my love for her deeper in ways I cannot describe.
+While I would not wish this experience on anybody, one of the unintended outcomes of the disease was that we became deeply connected to each other in ways that people living “normal” lives may not know (maybe they do, but it is not apparent).
+I kept “falling in love” with this girl I met in the high school cafeteria… over and over.
+And strangely enough, I learned much about myself.
+I came to know who I was, and what I was capable of doing because I was “stretched” beyond anything I ever thought possible.

-I surely don’t like that the love of my life needs a caregiver…. but I’ve found this to be the most rewarding job I’ve ever had.
-And my constant prayer is to be allowed to continue to be a caregiver for her… for a long, long time…
+I surely did not like that the love of my life needed a caregiver…. but I found this to be the most rewarding job I’ve ever had.
+And my constant prayer was to be allowed to continue to be a caregiver for her… for just a little bit longer.

 For more on my experience as a caregiver, see: